ethereum/execution-spec-tests/docs/tutorials/blockchain.md

         next_slot = next_slot + 1
 ```

-Now that the expeced storage values are calculated, the post state can be defined and yielded within the `BlockchainTest`, synonymous to the state test example.
+Now that the expected storage values are calculated, the post state can be defined and yielded within the `BlockchainTest`, synonymous to the state test example.

 ```python
 post = {contract_addr: Account(storage=storage)}